fgaudilliere/TP_NGS/ReadMe.md

 salmon quant -i $data/salmon_index -l A -r forward_paired_output.fq.gz --validateMappings -o $data/salmon_alignment_single_end
 ```

-This time, we get a mapping rate around 94%, which is much more satisfying.
+This time, we get around 94% of aligned reads, which is much more satisfying.